 What Is Gap Funding?

 Unlike construction, acquisition and bridge financing, gap funding is a junior-position loan.
 This means that the lender enforces the gap-funding lien on your property.
 But only after the primary lienholder receives repayment, should a default occur.
-Gap funding reduces or eliminates your requirement to inject cash into the deal.
-It does this by providing a way to achieve 100% LTC financing.
-In return, you agree to share some of the profit (as much as 50%) with the provider of gap financing.
+Gap funding can reduce your requirement to inject cash into the deal.
+It does this by providing a way to achieve higher than normal LTC financing.
+In return, you agree to share some of the profit (sometimes greater than 50%) with the provider of gap financing.
 Gap funding is appropriate when you plan to sell the property after construction or rehab, so that the gap lender can collect its profit share.

 Pros and Cons of Gap Funding

 Gap funding can play an important part in your investment strategy.
 But first, you need to understand its advantages and disadvantages.

 Through gap funding, you can increase the number and/or size of your deals, since you avoid cash constraints you’d otherwise face.
 This can produce an overall increase in your revenues and profits, enabling you to grow your business faster.
 For sizeable deals, you can make a good profit even after sharing it with the gap lender.

 Pro: Reducing Cash Outflow

 A nice feature of gap financing is that you can wrap the interest payments from the primary loan into the gap loan.
 For example, suppose you take a 12-month, interest-only construction loan with a balloon payment at the end of the term.
 You might be able to prepay, through escrow, the first six interest payments using the proceeds from a gap loan.
 This arrangement might allow you to obtain a lower interest rate on the primary loan.
 And, it can relieve you of your immediate debt service obligation on the primary loan.

 Pro: Facilitating the Primary Loan